-That is because the new delivery scheme bears no logical or necessary relationship to allowing food stores to sell wine; it is unnecessary to allow delivery of alcohol (all types) in order to permit food stores to add wine on their shelves.
-Initiative #115 thus includes a second subject to legislate to achieve an entirely unrelated objective.
+That is because the new constitutional right to third-party delivery of alcohol bears no logical or necessary relationship to allowing food stores to sell wine; it is unnecessary to allow delivery of alcohol (all types) in order to permit food stores to add wine on their shelves.
+Initiative #128 thus includes a second subject to legislate to achieve an entirely unrelated objective.
 Like wine sales in grocery stores, third-party alcohol delivery hasn't exactly generated a significant amount of support on its own.
 When a bill for third-party delivery of just beer was considered by the General Assembly in 2021 (SB21-086), it got exactly one (1) vote-in committee-and died there.